 243 Su Van Hanh, District 10

 An Quang Pagoda is one of the Buddhist study institutions in Southern Vietnam.
-It is also the place for many followers come to pray and give incense on Vesak and Tet holiday.
+It is also the place for many followers to come to pray and give incense on Vesak and Tet holidays.

 Giac Vien Pagoda